 With narrow lots, obtaining northern solar access can be difficult to achieve, particularly where double zero-lot lines are employed.
 Depending on lot orientation, the judicious placement of courtyards can assist in facilitating solar accessibility along the north-east, north or north-west sides of lots.
-Where this is possible, the following should be taken into consideration:

-- \rightarrow Locate thermal mass in living areas which are north facing for optimum results.
+- → Locate thermal mass in living areas which are north facing for optimum results.

 Ensure north-facing windows allow the sun to enter in winter so heat can be absorbed by walls and floors, thereby warming your home naturally.
-North-facing windows shaded by covered pergolas or roofed patios will be less effective. - → Ensure unwanted summer sun is kept out using internal and external shading devices, such as eaves, solar pergolas, awnings, blinds, curtains etc.

-- ightarrow In summer, thermal mass can also help keep your home cooler during the day, provided you properly satisfactorily ventilate your home overnight (see cross-ventilation).
+North-facing windows shaded by pergolas or patios will be less effective. - → Ensure unwanted summer sun is kept out using internal and external shading devices, such as eaves, solar pergolas, awnings, blinds, curtains etc. - → In summer, thermal mass can also help keep your home cooler during the day, provided you properly ventilate your home overnight (see cross-ventilation).
 The aim is to allow the night air to cool down the mass inside your home, resulting in more comfortable conditions the next day. - → Hard surfaces such as tiles allow the sun to heat the slab more readily than materials like timber, carpet or cork.